mocklis/mocklis.docs/source/introduction/index.rst

 to pass true for the ``includeSuccessfulVerifications`` parameter, as was done in the sample above.
 Without it you would only see the lines that failed.

+The `null` values in the example are placeholders for strings that would be added to the relevant lines in the result to help finding the culprit if the assertion failed.

 Without reflection
 ==================